-Jim indicated that his interest in science and math began early and calcified in high school, success in these subjects guided his career appraisal.
+Jim indicated that his interest in science and maths began early and calcified in high school, success in these subjects guided his career appraisal.
 The success at physics and enjoyment of math that he experienced in high school provided clarity about career direction, stating “with math and science (enjoyment)...engineering was one of the ones that made the most sense.”
 High school counseling, teacher guidance, and self-motivated study empowered Jim’s career appraisal and assessment of their economic viability.

 Jim described the challenges endured during COVID era educational protocols.
-Jim stated “I had to get more active and get into class,” noting that attending predominately online or hybrid classes was challenging for the “lack of movement.”
+Jim stated, “I had to get more active and get into class,” noting that attending predominately online or hybrid classes was challenging for the “lack of movement.”
 He adjusted to the restricted class format and affiliated lifestyle changes by incorporating exercise, stating “(going to the gym) did help a lot, because exercise has been shown to help a lot with boosting energy and stuff.”
 Jim engaged with in-person classroom sessions as hybrid course attendance became available, identifying being “active” in class as supportive of his learning.

 In his scholarship essay, Jim indicated financial assistance as an important factor in the development of engineering efficacy.
 He worked throughout high school to “help (his) parents” who struggled with medical issues related to their occupation as field laborers, describing higher education as an “opportunity...to demonstrate my full potential.”
 Jim stated, “my ambition is to remove and mitigate some of the stress and burden of paying for college.”
 In his application letter, Jim stated that his academic potential would be actualized absent financial stressors.
 Appraising the value of financial support, Jim indicated “my focus will be solely to gain mastery and comprehension in my studies.”